Nimauric/Mapler/README.md

    Kraken2 and KAT are both quite memory intensive, if resources are limited, they can be skipped by setting `kat: false`and `kraken2: false`in the config file.

    The assembly is also quite costly.
-If available, using it as an input can save computational resources.
+If available, using a precomputed assembly as an input can save computational resources.
 </details>

 <details>